-If there is one thing we all know about Amazon, it’s that customer purchasing decisions rely heavily on a products ratings.
-That’s why Amazon has been testing an easier way for people to leave product feedback with the launch of one click ratings last year.
-Customers who don’t have the time, energy or interest in writing reviews are encouraged to still share their opinion about the product, which benefits the larger Amazon community of shoppers.
-Now, Amazon created a system within Seller Central where brands can send review request emails to customers directly from Amazon instead of it coming from the Seller.
+If there is one thing we all know about Amazon, customer purchasing decisions rely heavily on a product’s ratings.
+That’s why Amazon launched its one-click review system last year for people to leave product feedback quickly.
+Encouraging customers to share their opinions about the product.
+Now, Amazon created a system within Seller Central where brands can send review request emails to customers directly from Amazon.

 State of Customer Reviews